-Perhaps you have a webshop with videos that prepare the customer for the sale.
+Perhaps you have a online shop with videos that prepare the customer for the sale.
 Here a micro-goal could be that the user watches more than 50% of a product video.

-Perhaps you have a B2B wesbite where a micro-goal would be for a user to download a PDF article about one of your products.

-[text c] Perhaps you have a online shop with videos that prepare the customer for the sale.
-Here a micro-goal could be that the user watches more than 50% of a product video.

-Perhaps you have a B2B wesbite where a micro-goal would be for a user to download a PDF article about one of your products.
+Perhaps you have a B2B website where a micro-goal would be for a user to download a PDF article about one of your products.